oracle-livelabs/multicloud/helidon-oci-devops/simulate-patch/simulate-patch.md

     ```bash
     <copy>git add .
     git status
-    git commit -m "Replace OpenJDK 21 with OracleJDK 21"
+    git commit -m "Replace OpenJDK 21 with Oracle JDK 21"
     git push</copy>
     ```

     > The pipeline will get triggered by this git push.

-## Task 3: Verify the JDK new flavor in the Deployment pipeline
+## Task 3: Verify the new JDK flavor in the deployment pipeline

 1. Open the [Cloud Console](https://cloud.oracle.com/) in new tab, Click *Hamburger menu* -> *Developer Services* -> *Projects* under **DevOps**.
     ![devops project](images/devops-project.png)